Why You Have a High Moz Spam Score (And Does It Matter?)

 The first thing to check is your Google Search Console reports.
 Look to see if you have any search penalties.
 Manual actions are a definite issue you want to solve.
 You can also use third-party tools to check if you have an algorithmic issue and try to solve those as well.
 If you don't have any penalties, you can also check if you have any indexing issues, broken pages, or Core Web Vitals reports.
 Slow or missing pages will certainly affect your rankings and traffic.

-Poor Results in Search Console
+Poor Results In Search Console

 Next, perform a thorough backlink audit.
 Pull your links, preferably from Google directly so you know what they're indexing and what they aren't.
 Look for anything that's spammy.
 You can do this with auditing tools, manual processes, and even cross-referencing with Moz's spam score if you like.